php-dev-br/laravel-doc-pt-br/eloquent-resources.md

 ## Writing Resources

-> [!NOTE]
+> **Note**
 > If you have not read the [concept overview](#concept-overview), you are highly
 > encouraged to do so before proceeding with this documentation.

-Resources only need to transform a given model into an array.
-So, each resource contains a `toArray` method which translates your model's attributes into an API friendly array that can be returned from your application's routes or
+In essence, resources are simple.
+They only need to transform a given model into an array.
+So, each resource contains a `toArray` method which translates your model's attributes into an API friendly array that can be returned from your application's routes or controllers:
-controllers:

     <?php

     namespace App\Http\Resources;

-    use Illuminate\Http\Request;
     use Illuminate\Http\Resources\Json\JsonResource;

     class UserResource extends JsonResource